Bill and Dave

 Click here for more details on the early days of Bill and Dave and The HP Way.

-The Curator Behind Dave's Desk at 1501 Page Mill Road, Palo Alto.
+Jon Johnston, the museum's founder, behind Dave's Desk at 1501 Page Mill Road, Palo Alto.

 To their great credit, HP has maintained Bill and Dave's offices in their original 1960s splendor.